douglasHoelzel/523_backend/README.md

 To see the system running, visit https://qfe-app-523-maguilar.cloudapps.unc.edu/#!/.
 There is an additional README file on this page with more specific instructions

+If you want to install and run the backend on a local device, installing Anaconda is recommended.
+Once Anaconda is installed, add all dependancies using the method mentioned in "Prerequisites".
+Note, any interface attempting to access the locally running backend will need to update URLs for AJAX calls

 ### Prerequisites

 To install depenencies use "pip install -r requirements.txt" from the directory where the code is located.
 For a list of dependancies, check out requirements.txt